solsystems/fancy_table/README.md

 What's going on here?
 ---------------------

-fancy_table allows you to easily create tables which are semantic HTML5, are easy to style, and are beautiful.
+fancy_table allows you to easily turn an ActiveRecord::Relation into a semantic HTML5 table which supports sorting, pagination, and links for actions to be posted back to the controller.

-The killer feature is probably sorting on the server-side (_read: vroom!_).
+Besides automagic generation of the table from the ActiveRecord::Relation, the killer feature is probably sorting on the server-side (_read: vroom!_).
 This is done by clicking on headers and uses SmartOrder (see below).

 If it's so easy, how do I do it?